Blazing Moon offers the following Soft Skills interventions:

 Our culture defines many aspects of how we think, feel, and act.
 It can be challenging for managers to bridge cultural differences and bring employees together into a functioning team.
 This course will give supervisors and managers easy-to-use techniques for communicating across cultures, building teams, promoting multiculturalism in the organisation, and leveraging the global talent pool.

-This 3-hour online interactive workshop will cover the following concepts: Teams and Turbulence; The Nature of Teams; Current Research on the Pandemic and how this affects teams; Transitioning to Remote Work; Leadership Online; Creating the Online Team; How to Manage a Team Online; Online Challenges of Communication, Performance Management, and Conflict; Tips of how to deal with Communication Online, Performance Management Online, and Team Conflict Online; Changing to a New Reality and Key Lessons for your application to the workplace.
+This online live interactive workshop will cover the following concepts: Teams and Turbulence; The Nature of Teams; Current Research on the Pandemic and how this affects teams; Transitioning to Remote Work; Leadership Online; Creating the Online Team; How to Manage a Team Online; Online Challenges of Communication, Performance Management, and Conflict; Tips of how to deal with Communication Online, Performance Management Online, and Team Conflict Online; Changing to a New Reality and Key Lessons for your application to the workplace.

 Virtual workers and virtual teams are an essential part of today’s workforce.
 More than ever, people are using technology to work anywhere, anytime.